Mjolner-ServiceNow/mimisbrunnr.dk/_docs/integration-app/setup.md

 - **Path:** In the related list of the Outbound Message Type
 - **Name:** Define Trigger Name
 - **Table:** Select a target table (the same as the Message Type)
+- **Ignore Service Provider Updates:** False, or True (if updates done on a response from service provider (_eg.
+Updating the correlation_id field_) should not trigger the Outbound Message)
 - **Event:** Insert/Update/Delete
 - **Message Type:** Choose outbound type from step 2
 - **Condition:** Glide filter builder
 - **Script Condition:** For more dynamic filtering and/or validation (must return true/false)

 > _(Every matching event will enqueue a message to the Queue table.
-For a table different than [task], please create a Business Rule that triggers the integration.
+For a table different than [task], please create a Business Rule that triggers the integration, along with adding it to the system property "x_autps_int_app.tables".
 Use Business Rule “IntApp Process Outbound Triggers” as reference)_

 ### Step 5: API Key or OAuth Configuration